ISAITB/docs-itb-ta/README.md

 The GITB software user guide is built using restructured text and Sphinx.
 The theme used is the RTD (Read The Docs theme).

-The current documentation refers to the perspective of an **Organisation User**.
+The current documentation refers to the perspective of an **Organisation Administrator**.

 ## Installation